 STORYWORLD OF “BEER TRIP TO LLANDUDNO”

 It’s summer.
-The temperature doesn’t seem outlandish compared to where I live here in Australia, but it’s easy to forget that the late 30s with humidity is pretty unbearable, especially when the buildings have been built for warmth rather than cooling.
+The temperature doesn’t seem outlandish compared to where I live here in Australia, but it’s easy to forget that the late 30s with humidity is pretty unbearable, especially when the buildings have been built for warmth rather than for cooling.

 Seasons are highly symbolic in storytelling — sometimes ironically so.
 Summer, in its non-ironic meaning, symbolises youth, health, vitality, the ‘best times’, where fun memories are made.
 These guys are out together hoping to non-ironically create their own summery excursion, making new memories, behaving like lads.